What $1 Can Do: Real-World Impact Examples

 If everyone that has seen the campaign page, or read one of the articles, or liked one of the posts on her Facebook page had donated just $1 each, the campaign could have potentially raised $50,000 dollars, doubling the campaign goal!

-So my conclusion is that the reason for people not donating is not that they don’t care, or even the usual “donor fatigue,” but simply embarrassment and a gross miscalculation of the value of a $1 donation.
+So my conclusion is that the reason people don’t donate is not that they don’t care, or even the usual donor fatigue, but simply embarrassment and a gross miscalculation of the value of a $1 donation.
+I hope by now, however, you understand that this is not true: $1 does a lot of good.
+So the next time someone approaches you for change, or a charity asks you to contribute something to their campaign, don’t hesitate because the amount feels small.
+Give that one dollar.
+If you’re worried about visibility on crowdfunding pages, remember that the cause benefits from participation, not from performance, and many small gifts are often what makes the difference.ation.
 I hope by now, however, you understand that this is just not true. $1 does a lot of good.
 So the next time someone approaches you for change, or a charity asks you to contribute something to their campaign, just do it.
 Give that one dollar and I assure you it will help tremendously.

 To support Food for Life Global’s vegan food relief